piofthings/web/dev/posts/setting-up-raspbian-on-virtualbox.md

 {{{
-  "title": "Setting up Raspbian on VirtualBox", "tags": ["Raspbian","VirtualBox", "devenv"], "category": "Devops",
+  "title": "Setting up Raspbian Desktop VM on VirtualBox", "tags": ["Raspbian","VirtualBox", "devenv"], "category": "Devops",
   "date": "30-August-2019",
   "author": "Sumit Kumar Maitra"
 }}}

-# Setting up a Raspbian Desktop VM using VirtualBox

-The RaspberryPi is tiny and dimunitive computer, but I often cannot carry it with me on places like trains for daily commute.
+The RaspberryPi is a tiny and diminutive computer, but I often cannot carry it with me on places like trains for daily commute.
 In such scenarios it is nice to have the Raspbian Desktop available handy for quick experiments.

 Setting up the VM is pretty easy
 - Download iso from [official site](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/)